-The Designated Safeguarding Lead is Mrs. Rachael Hollinshead, Headteacher.
+The Designated Safeguarding Lead is Mrs Jenny Peel, Interim Headteacher.
 She is supported by Mr Jon Mason and Mrs Fiona Collins, Mrs Donna McLean and Mrs Emma Lyons who are the Additional Designated Safeguarding Leads.
-Mrs. Jane Wright is the Designated Safeguarding Lead for Pre-School.
+Mrs Jane Wright is the Designated Safeguarding Lead for Pre-School.
 Mrs. Alice Garnham is the Governor responsible for safeguarding.

 Edlesborough School has policies and procedures in place to deal effectively with child protection and safe guarding issues together with recording and monitoring processes.
 To promote a safe environment at Edlesborough School our selection and recruitment policy includes all statutory checks on staff, governors and regular volunteers, including enhanced DBS checks.

 We listen to our pupils and take seriously what they tell us.
 All staff are trained to an appropriate level to their safeguarding responsibilities.
 The training is monitored and records are kept by the DSL.